JokerZenDev/MacOS-calculator/README.md

     npm start
     ```

-5. Open your web browser and visit http://localhost:3000 to use the iOS Calculator Simulator.
+5. Open your web browser and visit http://localhost:3000 to use the MacOS Calculator Simulator.

 ## Usage